1. The atmosphere is a mixture of several gases. Near the earth’s surface contains mainly:

 - Radio signals sent from the ground bounce off the ionosphere and come back.

-- Aurora lights are connected to this layer, so options 1, 2, and 3 are true but option 4 is wrong.
+- Aurora lights occur in ionosphere only, so options 1, 2, and 3 are true but option 4 is wrong.

 |